8 Operational Excellence Principles to Grow your Business

 Principle #5: Make abnormal flow visual

-In Operational Excellence, we want every employee to see when or before abnormal flow happens.
+We want every employee to see when or before abnormal flow happens.
 The idea is that if we rigidly define what normal flow is (as we have done in the first four principles), then we should be able to see when or before abnormal flow happens.
 That way, we can learn not just how to correct it but how to prevent it from occurring in the future without management.

 Principle #6: Create standard work for abnormal flow

 Even though employees have been taught how to adjust the flow to maintain it, eventually, the flow will break down.
 The key is to have a course of action that an operator would take before calling a supervisor to get the flow back on track.
 To do that, we create standard work for when abnormal flow occurs by first determining when management has to jump in.
 We record the top responses management usually gives then create a menu of responses so that the people who are in the flow take these actions automatically, without seeking the approval.

 Principle #7: Have employees in the flow improve the flow

 Once we have turned over the delivery of product -the part that delivers value to the customer - to the employees who work in the flow, we want to maintain and improve a level of performance using some proven continuous improvement tools.
 But this is not an endless journey of eliminating waste; this is about the operations side of the business attaining a level of performance that affects business growth and then maintaining and improving that performance to support further growth.To do that, the correct application of these tools is to have them prevent abnormal flow from happening.